mBialczak/simpleARKANOID/README.md

      - std::unique_ptr<SDL_Surface, std::function<void(SDL_Surface\*)>> text_surface

 4. CRITERION: The project follows the Rule of 5.
-   NOTE: For all classes, if any one of the copy constructor, copy assignment operator, move constructor, move assignment operator, and destructor are defined, then all of these functions are defined.

    In general, the project is organised in a way ensuring that no custom destructors, copy or move operations are needed, due to the careful use of RAAI mechanisms, unique_ptrs, containers etc.

    I am not sure, if it satisfies the criterion in such case.

 5. CRITERION: The project uses smart pointers instead of raw pointers.
-   NOTE: The project uses at least one smart pointer: unique_ptr, shared_ptr, or weak_ptr.
-The project does not use raw pointers.

    The project doesn't use raw pointers for menaging resources.
 The only cases were raw pointers are used, is for passing raw pointers to interal SDL library function.